lacklab/chipseq_pipeline/README.md

 │   ├── references.yaml     # A yaml file for the paths for the references used │   └── samples.tsv         # A table that the samples to be run
-├── link/                   # Will be created to softlink the raw data ├── logs/                   # Will be created for every rules to printout the logs ├── profile/
+├── link/                   # Will be created to softlink the raw data ├── profile/
 │   ├── config.yaml         # Configuration file for the cluster setup
 ├── qc/                     # QC reporting